Future Boy Conan: Release

 Future Boy Conan first aired across Japan on the NHK TV network between April 4 and October 31, 1978.
 It has been regularly broadcast across Japan on the anime satellite television network Animax, who have also later translated and dubbed the series into English for broadcast across its respective English-language networks in Southeast Asia and South Asia, under the title Conan, The Boy in Future.

 A compilation film of the series was released in theaters on September 15, 1979, and shown together with Yakyū-kyō no Uta: Kita no Ōkami, Minami no Tora film.

 A compilation film of the last three episodes of the series, Future Boy Conan: The Big Giant Robot's Resurrection was released in theaters on March 11, 1984, and shown together with Witch Era.
 It was released the same day as Nausicaa of the Valley of the Wind.

 North America and UK release

 On July 8, 2021, GKIDS licensed the TV series with a new English dub and a 4K restoration.
 GKIDS released a four-disc Blu-Ray set of the complete series on November 16, 2021, alongside a digital release.
 On September 28, 2021, Anime Limited announced they got the license for the series for the UK.
-Anime Limited released the show in a two part collector's edition set with Part 1 released on June 27 and Part 2 on July 25, 2022 on Blu-Ray and 4K UHD, making it the first 4K release of the series anywhere in the world.
+Anime Limited released the show in a two part collector's edition set with Part 1 released on June 27 and Part 2 on July 25, 2022, on Blu-Ray and 4K UHD, making it the first 4K release of the series anywhere in the world.
+The series began streaming exclusively on the RetroCrush platform on April 18, 2025.